 Upstart offers loans ranging from $1,000 to $50,000, with repayment terms of up to 5 years.
 Interest rates range from 6.86% to 35.99%.

 Lightstream offers loans from 4.9% APR (with autopay) and a maximum amount of up to $100,000.
 You can take up to seven years to repay the loan.

 Marcus by Goldman Sachs offers loans of up to $40,000, and you can take up to seven years to repay.
 Interest rates range from 6.99% to 19.99%.

 Consolidating installment loan debt using debt management plans

-If you don’t have these assets, your DMP case manager will work with your lenders to settle your debts, try to find you the lowest rates, etc., then manage your payments for you.
+If you don’t have these assets, your DMP case manager will work with your lenders to settle your debts, find you the lowest rates, etc. and then manage your payments.

 For you, it will feel like a consolidation loan because you will only make one payment each month.
-In this case though, your DMP manager will take that single payment and allocate it across your existing accounts for you, until all your debts are paid off.
+In this case, your DMP manager will take that single payment and allocate it across your existing accounts for you until all your debts are paid off.